Air Siam: History

 In April 1974, the carrier placed an order for two Airbus A300s, one A300B2 and one A300B4, taking an option for one more of the longer-range variant.
 After taking delivery of the first of these aircraft on a lease basis from Airbus in October 1974, Air Siam became the second operator worldwide in deploying the type on scheduled services, after Air France.
-Also in 1974, the company placed an order for a Douglas DC-10-30, to be used on the Bangkok–Los Angeles route.
+Also in 1974, the company placed an order for a McDonnell Douglas DC-10-30, to be used on the Bangkok–Los Angeles route.
 Rights for the routes the airline intended to deploy the A300s on were never granted, and the A300B2 was returned to the lessor just a year after it was incorporated into the fleet.

 Before Air Siam started flying long-haul services, Thailand's flag carrier Thai International was the country's single long-haul operator.
 Already in 1974, the airline had accused both Thai International and the Thai Civil Aeronautics Board for obstructing their expansion plans.
-Despite various governments had considered the possibility of a merger, this never materialised.
+Despite various different Thai governments considering the possibility of a merger, this never materialised.
 A new government taking office in 1976 had a different vision and decided that Thailand should have just one long-haul carrier.